knoepdan/CyberSecRappi/as_1_internetProt/InternetProtocolls_one.md

 ### Border Gateway Protocol (BGP)
 AS = Autonomous system.
 Part of the network (internet) that is under the same administrative domain (provider).
 An autonomous system has routers connecting it to another network.
 These routers usually implement the BGP protocol.
 (It is possible that there autonomous systems within an autonomous systems)
-  - ASN: AS-numbers
+  - ASN: AS-numbers (originally 2 bytes, extension to 4 bytes)
-    - Public AS -> are assigned a number: 1 - 64511
+    - Public AS -> are assigned a number: 1 - 64511 (2 bytes)
     - Private AS -> 64512 - 65535  (reserverd for private use, similar to private IP's)